trychlos/pwix-roles/README.md

     The application should take care of **not** remove all roles for the currently logged-in user.

-- `Roles.removeUserAssignmentsForRoles( roles, opts )`
+- `Roles.removeUserAssignmentsFromRoles( roles, opts )`

-    Remove all currently defined assignements for the specified role(s).
+    An async function which removes all currently defined assignements for the specified role(s).

-    On the client, this function returns a Promise which eventually resolves to the result.

-    On the server, this function returns a Boolean result, which is `true` if all assignements have been successfully deleted for the role(s).
+    Returns an array with a result per role.

     The application should take care of **not** remove all roles for the currently logged-in user.
+This is not checked by the package.

+    Available both on client and server.

+- `Roles.userHierarchy( roles )`

+    Given a (flat) list of roles, returns the whole hierarchy of these roles plus the depending ones.

+    Available both on client and server.

 - `Roles.userIsInRoles( user, roles [, opts ])`